flegac/mktd-keras/mktd-keras-exercices/README.md

 Fix each unit test in the [test directory](./tests).
 - Important : take time to READ the comments in the [exercice directory](./exercices) !

+Tips :
+- Set pycharm to use pytest for testing.
+- When using pytest add '-s' option to get real time loging (usefull for the training test).

 ## 1 - Data Preparation